Get a reservation for Thanksgiving at Midtown while you can!

 No Pocky crust this year.

-But in late November, the usual brisket smoke at Midtown will give way to sage and turkey.
-Outside, the Nayabashi Bridge lights scatter across the Hori River like autumn leaves.
+In late November, the usual brisket smoke at Midtown will give way to sage and turkey.
+Outside, the Nayabashi Bridge lights ripple across the Hori River like autumn leaves.

-Inside, warm light bounces off exposed brick and wood while families do the "what are you thankful for" thing, solo diners nurse their third beer, and at least one table of Japanese colleagues discover what cranberry sauce is supposed to taste like.
+Inside, warm light bounces off exposed brick and wood while families do the "what are you thankful for" thing, solo diners nurse a beer, and at least one table of Japanese colleagues discover what cranberry sauce is supposed to taste like.

 Meanwhile, across town, the Colonel's minions are pimping buckets of Christmas chicken to people freezing in lines.
 In a Santa suit.